Managers in Fantasy Premier League have the opportunity to give their points total a big boost by using their chips.

 The Bench Boost chip can be played when saving your team on the “Pick Team” page.
 It can be cancelled at any time before the Gameweek deadline.

-The first Bench Boost chip could be used in Gameweek 1 to help you get off to a good start.
-Alternatively, you could wait until all 15 of your players have a favourable fixture.
+The first Bench Boost chip is most effective when all 15 of your players have a favourable fixture.

-The second one looks best-kept for Double Gameweeks.
+The second Bench Boost chip is best kept for a Double Gameweek.
 If all 15 of your players have two matches, for example, you could potentially gain points from as many as 30 matches.

 It’s worth noting that the addition of defensive contribution points could now make budget defenders and midfielders more impactful when playing the chip.